akhsiM/learning-python-async-techniques/README.md

 Syntactically simple but conceptually complex.

-#### The loop
+#### Event loop

 In order to run asynchronous code routine, we can't just call them like a normal function.
-We have to call them in an asyncio loop.
-That asyncio loop is going to execute on whatever thread or environment that we started on.
+We have to call them in an asyncio **event loop**.
+This `asyncio` loop is going to execute on whatever thread or environment that we started on.
 It is **our** job to create and run that loop.
 ```py
 loop = asyncio.new_event_loop()
 ```

-Later on, this loop is set to run until complete
+Later on, this loop is set to run until complete:
 ```py
     loop.run_until_complete(something_we_need_to_pass_in)
 ```